hphelion/documentation/migration-overview.md

 * [Linux Users](https://community.hpcloud.com/article/migrating-or-transferring-your-key-pairs#keylinux)

-## Updating your instance ## {#Updating}
+## Deploying an instance snapshot in version 13.5 ## {#Updating}

-The process for migrating your instance includes taking a snapshot of your current instance, saving and moving the data residing in block storage to the new environment, and reattaching to your new instance.
+The process for deploying a snapshot of your instance to version 13.5 includes taking a snapshot of your current instance, and saving and moving the data residing in block storage to the new environment.

+**Note**: This process is  specific to ephemeral instances (those not created by a bootable volume).

 ### Taking a snapshot of your current instance ### {#Snapshot}